This post shows you the best herbs to grow for tea!

 3. Lemon Balm (Melissa officinalis)

-Lemon balm is a wonderful herb for reducing stress and promoting relaxation.
+Lemon balm is a wonderful herb that smells amazing for reducing stress and promoting relaxation.

 It helps with anxiety, restlessness, and sleep disorders.